SilasMarvin/wasmind/actors/delegation_network/README.md

 ### Hierarchy Management

-The hierarchy starts with a single **Root Manager** (the assistant you interact with).
+The hierarchy starts with a single **Root Manager** (the initial actor you interact with).
 This Root Manager can spawn subordinates - either **Workers** for direct task execution or **SubManagers** for coordinating specific project domains.
-SubManagers can further spawn their own Workers, creating a tree-like structure with clear delegation chains.
+SubManagers can further spawn their own Workers or more SubMangers, creating a tree-like structure with clear delegation chains.
 Wasmind's scope system naturally manages these relationships, with each agent having a unique scope that identifies its position in the hierarchy.

 ### Coordination